NielOk/LLaDA_TTC/README.md

 # LLaDA_TTC

 This repository explores test-time compute (TTC) and denoising trajectory search (DTS) as a framework of adaptive "thinking" for LLaDA, a masked denoising language model.
-The goal is to design inference-time mechanisms that go beyond the original greedy remasking strategy proposed in the LLaDA paper by allowing more flexible, multi-path generation.
+The goal is to design inference-time mechanisms that go beyond the original greedy remasking strategy proposed in the LLaDA paper by allowing more flexible, multi-path generation, ultimately enhancing and extending latent coherence at inference.

 Original LLaDA site: https://ml-gsai.github.io/LLaDA-demo